Skysurfer65/Lucky_number/README.md

 Also the order of the list is changed every time before being displayed.

 ## TESTS
-Tests done with **PyTest** which is an built in test module.
+Tests done with **PyTest** test module, make sure it's installed to run locally.
 To run just write pytest within directory.
 **Added** CI is added to run tests when push to master.

 ## AUTHOR